Athletic Booster Club of Dexter (ABCD) By-Laws

 Article II – Membership Section

 2.1.
 Qualification.
 All parents, guardians or community members high school age or older who are interested in the promotion of the Dexter Community Schools athletic programs shall be eligible for at-large membership in the organization.
 Every Dexter High School Athletic Team shall have at least one identified representative; the Middle School Athletic Program will have one representative.
+No representative may represent more than two Dexter High School Athletic Teams including the Middle School Athletic Program.
 These athletic team representatives shall be called the “Board of Representatives.”
-The Athletic Director shall be a non-voting, advisory members of the organization.
+The Athletic Director shall be a non-voting, advisory member of the organization.

 Section 2.3.
 Term.
 All members of the Board of Representatives will represent a high school team or the Mill Creek Athletic Program for a term beginning in June and ending the following May.
 Each member of the Board of Representatives consents to finding a replacement member at the conclusion of his/her term.
 The term for new members begins at the Annual Meeting to be held in May.

 Section 2.4.
 Quorum.
-Members numbering one-half + one (51%) of the Board of Representatives of record, shall constitute a quorum for the transaction of business so long as the President and at least one additional member of the Executive is present.
+Members numbering one-half + one (51%) of the Board of Representatives of record, shall constitute a quorum for the transaction of business so long as the President and at least one additional member of an Executive Officer is present.

 Section 2.5.
 Meetings.
 Meetings will be held on the third Wednesday of each month during the period of August through May at the Dexter High School building.
 Meeting dates may be changed to accommodate holidays, school vacations, school availability or by vote of the membership.
 Meeting schedule will be posted on the Booster Club website at abcdexter.org.